 - a Certificate of Travel

-As a refugee, stateless person, or someone with humanitarian protection in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name, using your deed poll as proof of your change of name.
+As a humanitarian protected person in the U.K., you can change your U.K. documents and records (e.g. driving licence, NHS records, etc.) to be in your new name, using your deed poll as proof of your change of name.

-You can also update your Biometric Residence Permit (BRP) — and you should do so within 3 months of changing your name, or else you may be fined up to £ 1,000 or have your stay shortened.
+You must update your Biometric Residence Permit (BRP) within 3 months of signing your deed poll (or updating your passport, if possible to do so).
+Otherwise you may be fined up to £ 1,000 or have your stay shortened.

 Asylum seekers